Raja ki mandi

-Raja ki Mandi (Hindi: राजा की मंडी), is named after a ruler of the place Raja Ram Vyas, it is an area in Agra with shops selling all sorts of clothes lining the streets.
-There is also a railway station at Raja ki Mandi by the same name.
+Raja Ki Mandi (Hindi: राजा की मंडी) is named after a ruler of the place Raja Ram Vyas, it is an area in Agra with shops selling all sorts of clothes lining the streets.
+There is also a railway station at Raja Ki Mandi by the same name.
 There is a road "Raja Ram Vyas Marg" as well situated inside the market named after the ruler.

-Railway station
+Railway Station

-Raja ki Mandi railway station comes under North Central Railways on the Agra–Delhi Mainline.
-Here a line goes to Agra Cantonment railway station (North Central Railways) and Lucknow Railway Station.
-Raja ki Mandi was formerly known as Ranchi in the reign of Queen Kajal Kumari, who named the city badlapur.
+Raja Ki Mandi Railway Station comes under North Central Railways on the Agra–Delhi Mainline.
+Here a line goes to Agra Cantonment Railway Station (North Central Railways) and Lucknow Railway Station.